By Nicole Ball and Amie Pisano

 Don’t sell your space short

 Even the smallest and most awkward of spaces (think next to the garage or behind a shed) can be magically transformed into an oasis.
-One of our clients did a fabulous job turning a narrow side yard, between sheds, into an amazing spa-like space with an inflatable hot tub (pictured here), strategic seating choices, outdoor lighting, a potted palm, and outdoor art.
+One of our clients did a fabulous job turning a narrow side yard, between sheds, into an amazing spa-like space with a swim spa, strategic seating choices, outdoor lighting, a potted palm, and outdoor art.
+If you have the space in your yard, building a pool with above ground pool frames would be a great idea especially if you have kids.
+Investing in durable outdoor string lights will ensure they last through many seasons and weather conditions.

 We’ve learned a lot during the past year, and one of the most important lessons is to love what you have.
 So go out there and make happy memories this summer!